ReadyTalk/influxdb/README.md

 Configuring your InfluxDB
 -------------------------
 Open your browser to access `localhost:8083` to configure InfluxDB.
 Fill the port which maps to `8086`. *There is no default user anymore in version 0.9 but you can set `auth-enabled: true` in the config.toml.*
+You can use -e AUTH_ENABLED=true to enable Authentication.
+If you do so you MUST provide ADMIN_USER and INFLUXDB_INIT_PWD.

 Alternatively, you can use RESTful API to talk to InfluxDB on port `8086`.
 For example, if you have problems with the initial database creation for version `0.9.x`, you can use the new `influx` cli tool to configure the database.
 While the container is running, you launch the tool with the following command: